 Magic Roundabout, Swindon, UK

 Built in 1972, it consists of five mini-roundabouts arranged around a sixth central anticlockwise roundabout.
 The outermost circle carries cars clockwise, while the innermost is anticlockwise.
-Nervous drivers could technically navigate the roundabout solely in the outside lane, while more experienced drivers can be more efficient and use the inside lane.
+Nervous drivers could technically navigate the roundabout solely in the outside lane, while more experienced drivers can be more efficient and use the inside lane (note: don’t confuse this with the ‘inside lane’ on a motorway, which is the left-hand lane).

 While it’s fairly easy to have an accident on this roundabout, the speeds are relatively slow so damage will be minimal.
 When it was first built, authorities weren’t sure of the best layout so they stationed a policeman on each roundabout to monitor traffic movement and make suggestions and adjustments.
-If the Magic Roundabout intrigues you, you can purchase an 8-piece dinner place set of it from Round-A-Bouts of Great Britain.
+If the Magic Roundabout intrigues you, you can purchase an Magic Roundabout mug of it from Round-A-Bouts of Great Britain.
 It’s the perfect gift.

 Persiaran Sultan Salahuddin Abdul Aziz Shah , Putrajaya, Malaysia